Mushymato/LivestockBazaar/author-guide.md

 ### Extras

+Aside from the primary shop menu, this mod also has some modder facing features.

 #### Conversation Topic: purchasedAnimal_{animalType}

 Helps fix issue of some dialogue never showing up in other languages, because the translated name is used in the vanilla conversation topic.